 <item>

-<guid isPermaLink="true">https://gtc.blendedlearn.org/events-meetups-8up4ldya/post/ai-x-meetup-kendall-square-bGRP3CvD97Ga1iX</guid>
+<guid isPermaLink="true">https://gtc.blendedlearn.org/project-team-matching-uuc2fiio/post/identification-of-edge-cases-and-weather-impacts-on-sensor-distance-79ZsqliJl6O6VRh</guid>

 </item>